HaoZeke/HaoZeke/README.md

 > “Happiness isn't good enough for me!
 I demand euphoria!” --- _Calvin and Hobbes by Bill Watterson_

+> “Happy families are all alike; every
+>unhappy family is unhappy in its own
+>way.” --- _Anna Karenina by Leo Tolstoy_

 Other things I can't recall.

 <!--